Hyperparathyroidism

 Urinary calcium excretion is usually normal or high in hyperparathyroidism.
 Low urinary calcium suggests another diagnosis such as familial hypocalciuric hypercalcemia.
 Chronic kidney disease suggests the presence of secondary hyperparathyroidism, but primary hyperparathyroidism can also be present.
 In patients with chronic kidney disease, high serum calcium and normal serum phosphate suggest primary hyperparathyroidism, whereas elevated phosphate suggests secondary hyperparathyroidism.

-Imaging studies of the parathyroid(s) may be done preoperatively to localize an abnormal gland; it is not done to establish the diagnosis or determine whether surgery is needed.
-However, parathyroidectomy done by experienced surgeons has a high cure rate, and this has not been improved with use of preoperative imaging.
+Imaging studies of the parathyroid(s) may be done preoperatively to localize an abnormal gland; imaging is not done to establish the diagnosis or determine whether surgery is needed.
+However, parathyroidectomy done by experienced surgeons has a high cure rate, and the cure rate has not been improved with use of preoperative imaging.

 Many imaging techniques have been used effectively, including the following: